 Best Practice When Dealing With a Washout Includes:

-- While washing down to the bottom, check that the actual system pressure drop matches the calculated figure.
+- While washing to the bottom, check that the actual system pressure drop matches the calculated figure.

 - Washouts in oil and gas will typically display a characteristic sudden pressure drop followed by a slower yet continual reduction in circulating pressure.